Pivotal Recovery Course

 What does the course cover?

-You can find more information about The Pivotal Recovery Course - Pivotal Recovery course on the Pivotal website.
-The pilot study is a slightly condensed version of the course which has been adapted specifically with students in mind.
-The course consists of 40 pre-recorded podcasts and an online workbook which you can access and work through in your own time all aimed to help you explore and understand your porn use and make the changes so you can have a fulfilling life at University.
+The course consists of 40 pre-recorded podcasts and an online workbook which you can access and work through in your own time - all aimed to help you explore and understand your porn use and make the changes you need to have a fulfilling life at University.

 Is there a time limit to start and complete the course?

-Once you receive your unique access code you will 7 days to enrol on the course.
+Once you receive your unique access code you will have 7 days to enrol on the course.
 If you choose not to enrol you will be withdrawn from the study and you will not be contacted again.
-If you start the course then decide to withdraw you can email student@pivatolrecovery.org and you will be taken off the course.
-Once enrolled, you have 70 days to complete the course – and once completed and you have returned the anonymous feedback form about your experience then you will lifetime access to the content.

-What other data is required?
+What other information is required?

-After you have completed the course or disengaged you will be sent an anonymous survey asking about your experiences with Pivotal Recovery course and if you found it helpful.
+After you have completed the course or disengaged, you will be sent an anonymous survey asking about your experiences with Pivotal Recovery course and if you found it helpful.

 Can I get confirmation of my attendance on Pivotal Recovery for Extenuating Circumstances?